0x5ubt13/enumeraga/README.md

 - SMBMap
 - SNMPWalk
 - SSH-Audit
+- Testssl
 - WPScan
 - WhatWeb
 - WafW00f

-Besides from the above 28 tools, there are many more included in GNU/Linux doing magic tricks behind the scenes!!
+Besides from the above 29 tools, there are many more included in GNU/Linux doing magic tricks behind the scenes!!
 (And now Golang's own logic too!)

 ## Tools yet to implement

-- Testssl
 - Dnscan
 - Spoofy
 - Do you have any other suggestion?
 Send a PR or a message!